The Negroni is a classic Italian cocktail made with just three ingredients in equal parts: gin, sweet vermouth and Campari!

 FAQ

 No!
 The Campari is a must.
-The unique bitterness and brightness it brings is what makes the drink a Negroni.
-If you want to experiment with the recipe, try different vermouths or gins instead.
+The unique bitterness and brightness it brings to the flavor profile of the recipe is what makes the drink a Negroni.
+If you want to experiment with the recipe, try different brands of vermouths or gins instead.

-Traditionally, a Negroni is stirred and served on the rocks.
+Stir a Negroni, because it is drink recipe that's all alcohol.
+Typically, cocktail recipes with juice are shaken, if not, they are stirred.
 But if you prefer to shake it and serve it up in a coupe glass, go for it!
 It's your house.

 When to drink a Negroni

-A Negroni is an aperitivo or apértif cocktail, which means it's best before a meal.
-The bitterness wakes up your salivary glands and gets your taste buds excited for dinner.
+A Negroni is a cocktail recipe that should be served as an aperitivo or apértif, which means it's best before a meal.
+The bitterness of the drink wakes up your salivary glands and gets your taste buds excited for dinner.

 - Serve during cocktail hour before a dinner party.

-- Pre-mix a batch of Negronis and greet your guests as they arrive for holiday celebrations.
+- Pre-mix a batch of Negronis and greet your guests with a drink as they arrive for holiday celebrations.

 What should you serve with a Negroni?